A Critique of Derrick Jensen’s Declaration

 It is long past time we asserted our rights.

-Rights are funny things — they are a concept and artificial constructs, they don’t exist in nature.
+Rights are funny things — a right is a concept and an artificial construct, rights don’t exist in nature.
 Neither do laws.
+A word that would suit better would be options, not rights.
 All of this is purely arbitrary — someone somewhere in our past decreed it and it was passed down and everybody continued it without thinking.
 Men came up with these ideas but women were more than obliging to comply.
 This still goes on today.
 But it doesn’t have to.
-People want clean air, water and soil and live in a free society.
+All people want clean air, clean water and healthy soil and live in a free society.
 If we want it, it is up to us to create it.
 This is the calling of our time.

 The more responsibility we attribute to government, the more stuck we remain.
 Government is not going to do it — that is plain for anyone to see now.
 We need to muster our resources while we’ve still got communications available to us and the environment hasn’t spun out of control completely.
 We need to discuss how we live on our home planet in a different way, in a beautiful way.
-This has all been laid out for everyone’s perusal at the Womens’ Council page on facebook.
+This has all been laid out for everyone’s perusal at the Constitution Template for the 21st century

 If we want something different, we have to see things in a different way.
 We have never seen things through the lens of the feminine.
+But not just the feminine.
+We can work together masculine and feminine to build a whole new paradigm that will enable us all to love the world we’re in.
 I know we can do it.
 The future is us.
 The time is now.